Your charging cable is like the blood bank of your mobile device.

 The delicate wires inside the cable get bent and crushed every time you do this, which ultimately leads to them separating and the cable working intermittently or not at all.
 A better approach is to gently loop the cable on top of itself three or four times, then tuck each end into the loop.
-The cable is still easy to transport, but there’s little chance of it getting snagged or damaged in transit.
+The cable is still easy to transport, but there’s little change of it getting snagged or damaged in transit.

-One of the most common causes of cable breakage is it being squashed and heavily bent by tension or pressure.
+One of the most common causes of cable breakage is due to it being squashed and heavily bent by tension or pressure.
 The point where the plug connector meets the cable is the most likely place for it to fray.